Faris-Abualnaja/FDTD-1D/README.md

     - FDTD-1D-1g-i: Creating a lossy dielectric medium
     - FDTD-1D-1g-ii: Changing material width to observe absorption behaviour
     - FDTD-1D-1g-iii: Simulating EM-wave hitting a metallic wall, which has a very high conductivity, $\sigma = 1e6$.
 The relative permittivity for metals is $\epsilon_r = 1$
+    - FDTD-1D-1g-iv: Simulating EM-wave hitting a metallic wall without considering update factors, i.e., dielectric parameters.
+At the interface (air:metal) we set the E-field to zero, forcing immediate attenuation into the material.